Quick tips to get the most from your phone, your favorite apps and your Ting service. No fluff. Just the tips.

 But wait, you ask, isn’t not opening the app enough?
 Sort of.
 While iOS’s background application management is designed to put the app completely to sleep, some apps will continue talking with their servers for status updates (like new e-mail, message notifications, etc).
 In terms of data used, these are minor updates.
 But they do add up towards your monthly data usage – so why not turn them off if they’re not essential?

-Follow today’s two-step Ting tip to help save your mobile data for more important matters (like streaming cat videos).
+So if you’re wondering how to control which iOS apps use cellular data, follow today’s two-step Ting tip to learn and start saving your mobile data for more important matters (like streaming cat videos on YouTube).

 Using Android?
 Here’s how to control which apps use background data.